esauortiz/dwm1001_drivers/README.md

 # DWM1001 communication through serial API

-This repository provides python ROS nodes to both send and receive data through serial port based on [pyserial](https://pypi.org/project/pyserial/) mainly in order to retrieve data from DWM1001 tag.
+This repository provides python ROS package to both send and receive data through serial port based on [pyserial](https://pypi.org/project/pyserial/) mainly in order to retrieve data from DWM1001 tag.
 Modules in this repository are based on [DWM1001 UART API](https://www.decawave.com/dwm1001/api/).
 Python version used is python2.7.

 ## Installation
 Copy this repository: